Dev Environment Setup

 Python

 to install Python instead of relying on a system installed Python.
-It doesn’t support Windows but does work in a WSLg Linux environment.
+The Windows experience is a bit lacking but viable.

 This allows me to use multiple versions of Python easily.

-I prefer using the latest stable Python for most projects but have noticed that certain communities tend to run one version behind.
+I prefer using the latest stable Python after the first patch release comes out for most projects but have noticed that certain communities tend to run one version behind.
 As a result, my default is to keep the two latest versions of Python on hand with the latest as my default.

 to manage dependencies and virtual environments for each of my projects.